 The act of trying to communicate has been taken for granted with the advent of technology.

-With the ability to state whatever you want with a click or press of a button, it is more likely than ever to say the wrong thing to someone, either due to a sudden lack of self-control or because they thought that doing so wouldn’t cause a big deal afterwards.
+With the ability to state whatever you want with a click or press of a button, it is more likely than ever to say the wrong thing to someone, either due to a sudden lack of self-control or because they thought that doing so wouldn’t cause a big deal afterward.

-A harmless joke can be mistaken for sarcasm or even a personal attack, a sudden frown or scoff while someone is talking can lead into a full-blown confrontation, and an unintentional raising of one’s voice can be misinterpreted as you trying to harass a customer when in reality you just wanted to clarify something.
+A harmless joke can be mistaken for sarcasm or even a personal attack, a sudden frown or scoff while someone is talking can lead to a full-blown confrontation, and an unintentional raising of one’s voice can be misinterpreted as you trying to harass a customer when in reality you just wanted to clarify something.

 As a result, it is very important to know what constitutes positive and negative communication in the workplace and how to prevent the latter from occurring.

 So let’s take a number of them so that we can see how we can improve employee-to-employee interactions and prevent hostility from happening in the workplace.

 Titles are seen as tacky by many, and for some understandable reasons.